FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

       [[findobj]]
          snr_thresh = 10.

-On the flip side, if you observed fairly bright objects want to eliminate the inclusion of spurious faint sources in your final ``spec1d`` file, you may *increase* ``snr_thresh`` to the point that only a single object is detected.
+On the flip side, if you observed fairly bright objects and want to eliminate the inclusion of spurious faint sources in your final ``spec1d`` file, you may *increase* ``snr_thresh`` to the point that only a single object is detected.
 Similarly, you could use the parameter ``maxnumber_sci`` to limit the object finding to a specified number of objects in each science frame (ordered by